pecan-pie/trainingscenter/README.md

 ## Use It

-After setting up the infrastructure on Digital Ocean you can access it via the following commands.
+After setting up the infrastructure on DigitalOcean you can access it via the following commands.

 ### via CLI